 - Unacceptable conduct at this level is defined as those activities engaged in by students, which are directed against persons or property and violate basic honor and trust afforded students at Legacy Christian Academy.

 - 2. Acts of inappropriate conduct may include, but are not limited to:

 - a.
 Academic dishonesty (cheating/plagiarism)

 - b.
 Misrepresentation of the truth (lying)

 - c.
 Use of forged notes or excuses

 - d.
 Fighting

 - e.
 Abusive language to staff or students

 - f.
 Trespassing

 - g.
 Threats against others

 - h.
 Vandalism (minor)

 - i.
 Refusal to obey school personnel

-- Illegally occupying or blocking in any way, school property with intent to deprive others of its use
+- j.
+Illegally occupying or blocking in any way, school property with intent to deprive others of its use

 - k.
 Unlawful assembly

 - I. Habitual acts of disorderly conduct

 - m.
 Skipping or cutting school

 - n.
 Missing detention

 - o.
 Use of tobacco and/or vaping products

 - p.
 Inappropriate sexual conduct

 - q.
-Any other acts as determined by the Principal and/or Head of School
+Any other acts as determined by the administration

 - 3. The basic enforcement procedures to be followed in instances of unacceptable behavior at Level II are:

 - a.
 The appropriate administrator should confer with staff and investigate the extent of the circumstances.

 - b.
 The appropriate administrator should notify the parent or guardian of the misconduct.
-He should meet with the student, and if necessary, the parent or guardian, confer with them about the student's misconduct and effect the appropriate action.
+He or she should meet with the student, and if necessary, the parent or guardian, confer with them about the student's misconduct and effect the appropriate action.

 - c.
-A complete record of the procedures shall be maintained and filed in the principal's office.
+A complete record of the procedures shall be maintained and filed in the administrator's office.

 - 4. Possible sanctions to be applied in cases of unacceptable conduct at Level II may include, but are not limited to:

 - a.
 Temporary removal from class

-- Suspension/Disciplinary probation (includes suspension from all school activities)
+- b.
+Suspension either "in school" or "out of school"- fee is assessed (includes suspension from all school activities)

 - c.
+Disciplinary probation

+- d.
 Referral to outside agency

-- d.
+- e.
 In all cases of cheating/plagiarism, an academic penalty will be assessed

-- e.
-Saturday School

 - f.
+Saturday School fee is assessed

+- g.
 Restitution of property damages

-- g.
+- h.
 Plan of Restoration

-- h.
+- i.
 Removal from leadership positions